Syllabus

 What materials do I need for this course?

 All materials for this course are free and online.
-You will do all of your analysis with the open source (and free) programming language R. You will use RStudio as the main program to access R.
+You will do all of your analysis with the open source (and free) programming language R and RStudio.

 Given the focus on programming, you will need consistent access to a laptop or computer for this class.